 Okay, okay, so you’re going to learn some things.
 But not all learning happens in school.
 You’ve already learned tons of things at camp over the years so why would this summer be any different?
 And the things you’ll learn will absolutely have creative, fun, and imaginative elements to them.

 Now, we didn’t say that.

 Imagining that you’re 16 as an LIT, you know how you’re driving now?
 Or looking for a part-time job?
 Or wondering about college?
 Those are some serious things, sometimes demanding real focus and attention.

-There will be times when we’re more reflective, or need to follow protocol (like in the kitchen, or dealing with a car engine), but that’s simply to be safe and prudent and wise.
+There will be times when LITs are more reflective, or need to follow protocol (like in the kitchen, or dealing with a car engine), but that’s simply to be safe and wise.

-Or if you’re learning how to do a job application — you want to make sure you learn it right so you won’t be embarrassed.
-But it doesn’t mean you can’t be your self, or find some humor in it, or laugh at a funny example.
+Or if you’re learning how to do a job interview — you want to make sure you learn it right so you can represent your best self.
+But it doesn’t mean you can’t find some humor in it, or laugh at a funny example.

-Think of it as a mix — good fun, good heart, good soul, good minds.
+Think of being an LIT as a mix — good fun, good heart, good soul, good minds.
 It’s all coming together now.

 I don’t want to miss out on campfires and stuff!

 And you won’t!
 In fact, you’ll likely get to help plan one led by LITs.
 There will also be Evening Activities and Free Time and other things you’ve come to know and love about camp that you’ll get to be a part of.